peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The parameter  <i>name</i>
  is null.

-<a id="ExtractField_byte_string"></a>
+<a id="ExtractHeader_byte_string"></a>
-### ExtractField
+### ExtractHeader

-    public static string ExtractField(
+    public static string ExtractHeader(
         byte[] bytes,
         string headerFieldName);

  Extracts the value of a header field from a byte array representing an email message.
 The return value is intended for display purposes, not for further processing, and this method is intended to be used as an error handling tool for email messages that are slightly malformed.
-(Note that malformed email messages ought to be treated with greater suspicion than well-formed email messages.)
+(Note that malformed email messages ought to be treated with greater suspicion than well-formed email messages.).

      <b>Parameters:</b>

  * <i>bytes</i>: A byte array representing an email message.

- * <i>headerField</i>: The name of a header field, such as "From", "To", or "Subject".
+ * <i>headerFieldName</i>: A string object.

 <b>Return Value:</b>

 The value of the first instance of the header field with the given name.
-Returns null if "bytes" is null, if "headerFieldName" is null, is more than 997 characters long, or has a character less than U+0021 or greater than U+007E in the Unicode Standard, if a header field with that name does not exist, or if a body (even an empty one) does not follow the header fields.
+Returns null if  <i>bytes</i>
+ is null, if  <i>headerFieldName</i>
+ is null, is more than 997 characters long, or has a character less than U + 0021 or greater than U + 007E in the Unicode Standard, if a header field with that name does not exist, or if a body (even an empty one) does not follow the header fields.

 <a id="FromMailtoUri_string"></a>
 ### FromMailtoUri